River Cruise, Singapore

 This is a delightful river trip,especially if taken after sunset when the whole place comes to life and lights up.The trip starts at Clarke Quay and carry's on down the river to Marina Bay,the whole trip takes about 40 minutes and costs S$18.

-As there was only 8 other people on our boat we had plenty of space to take photos etc.The boats are extremely quite as they run on battery power and there is a good commentary on board.
+As there was only 8 other people on our boat we had plenty of space to take photos etc.The boats are extremely quiet and fume free as they run on battery power.
+Good commentary on board.